-The complication in term of health and safety and where construction is massively different from other industries is that the majority of workers, the bricklayers, plant drivers, scaffolders, ground investigation, electricians, welders and visiting lorry drivers are NOT directly employed by the client or the PC.
+The complication in terms of health and safety and where construction is massively different from other industries is that most workers, the bricklayers, plant drivers, scaffolders, ground investigation, electricians, welders and visiting lorry drivers are NOT directly employed by the client or the PC.
 Their employer is usually elsewhere or the visiting workers are self-employed.
 There can also be sub, subcontractors called the tiers of construction.

 The groups of workers have to work together and help each other.
 Usually, it all works well and done so for many years – the problem occurs when the subcontractors or self-employed are asked to comply with a part of the stipulations from the Principal Contractor.
 Now the Health and Safety at Work Act comes into play.

 Let’s say, for example, that the PC has written in the contract that each worker should have a full health check before coming on site.